East Marginal Way Corridor Improvement Project

 Overview

-As Seattle grows, improvements to freight mobility are essential to promote regional and international economic competitiveness.
-East Marginal Way is a major freight corridor that provides access to the Port of Seattle terminals, rail yards, industrial businesses, and between local Manufacturing and Industrial Centers (MIC's).
+E Marginal Way S is a major freight corridor that provides access to the Port of Seattle terminals, rail yards, industrial businesses, and between local Manufacturing and Industrial Centers (MICs).
 It is also a designated Heavy Haul Route, critical last-mile connector, and vital route for over-sized trucks or those carrying flammable cargo.
-In addition, the corridor provides a major connection for people who bike between the West Seattle Bridge Trail, downtown, and the SODO neighborhood.
+The corridor also provides a major connection for people who bike between the West Seattle Bridge Trail, downtown, and the SODO neighborhood.

-- Freight mobility - Support the economic vitality of our region by making it easier for freight to access the Port of Seattle and local industrial businesses.
+- Freight mobility – Supporting the economic vitality of our region with improved freight access to the Port of Seattle and local industrial businesses

 Project segments